Five Great Epics: Cīvaka Cintāmaṇi

 Cīvaka Cintāmaṇi, an epic of the 10th century CE was written by Thiruthakka Thevar, a Jain monk.
 The epic is organized into 13 cantos and contains 3,145 quatrains in viruttam poetic meter.
 It narrates a supernatural fantasy story of a prince who is the perfect master of all arts, perfect warrior and perfect lover with numerous wives.
 The epic begins with the story of a treacherous coup, where the king helps his pregnant queen escape in a peacock-shaped air machine but is himself killed.
 The queen gives birth to a boy.
 She hands him over to a loyal servant to raise and becomes a nun herself.
 The boy grows up into a super-human man perfect in every art, every skill, every field of knowledge.
 He excels in war and peace, kills his enemies, wins over and marries every pretty girl he meets, then regains the kingdom his father had lost.
-After enjoying power, sex and begetting many sons with his numerous wives, he renounces the world and becomes a Jaina ascetic.
+After enjoying power, sex and begetting many sons with his numerous wives, he renounces the world and becomes a Jain ascetic.